scambier/obsidian-text-extractor/README.md

 # Obsidian Text Extractor

+## Installation

+Text Extractor is not yet available on the Obsidian community plugins.
+You can install it manually by downloading the latest release from the [releases page](https://github.com/scambier/obsidian-text-extractor/releases) or by using the [BRAT plugin manager](https://github.com/TfTHacker/obsidian42-brat).

 ## What does it do?

 By itself, this plugin does not do anything (yet?).
 It is meant to be used by other plugins like [Omnisearch](https://github.com/scambier/obsidian-omnisearch), to extract texts from images and PDFs.